-From 1 July 2018, the registration process will be phased in over a period of time.
-Only people who are deemed fit and proper will be registered and the Commission can refuse to register anyone if it is judged to be in the best interests of the greyhound racing industry.
+Only people who are deemed suitable will be registered and the Commission can refuse to register anyone if it decides it is in the best interests of the greyhound racing industry to do so.

 The following must be registered with the Commission:

 - all greyhounds owned, bred or kept by a greyhound racing participant